wso2-attic/wsf/jython/README.txt

 Support
 -------

-Issues can be reported using the public JIRA available at http://wso2.org/jira/browse/WSFJYTHON
+Issues can be reported using the public JIRA available at http://wso2.org/jira/browse/WSFJython

 Contact us
 ----------

-WSO2 WSF/Jython developers can be contacted via mailing lists:
+WSO2 WSF/Jython developers can be contacted via the mailing list wsf-general@wso2.org To subscribe please send a message to wsf-general-request@wso2.org

-For Users: wsf-jython-user@wso2.org for subscription please send a mail to wsf-jython-user-request@wso2.org For Developers:wsf-jython-dev@wso2.org for subscription please send a mail to wsf-jython-dev-request@wso2.org

 Alternatively, questions can also be raised in the forums: http://wso2.org/forum/797 Thank you for your interest in WSO2 WSF/Jython